datopian/data-cli/docs/push.md

                            the first sheet is processed.
 You can use `--sheets=all` option to push "all" sheets.
                            You also can list sheet numbers, e.g., `--sheets=1,2`.
 If you wanted to push only the second sheet, you would do `--sheets=2`.
 Sheet number starts from 1.

+### findability options:

+This options define the dataset visibility on the DataHub.io site:

+  --unlisted (default)     Other users will not see the dataset in the search results.
+                           You will see the dataset in the search results.
+                           Everybody can access the dataset by the URL link.

+  --public                 Everybody can see the dataset in the search results.
+                           Everybody can access the dataset by the URL link.

+  --private                Other users cannot access the dataset.
+                           Other users will not see the dataset in the search results.
+                           You will see the dataset in the search results.

 ## Examples: